There is something exceptionally raw and daring about the experience of hunting with a crossbow.

 We love the simplicity of design in this night vision scope by Sightmark.
 The black finish will be complimentary against any hunting weapon and won’t give your position away under the cover of darkness.

-Like the aforementioned scope, the Sightmark too has video recording abilities.
+Like the aforementioned scope, the Sightmark also has video recording abilities.
 Up to 8GB of footage can be stored on the actual scope.
 Live streaming to an external device is also available.

-The scope operates on an interchangeable battery pack.
+The night vision crossbow scope operates on an interchangeable battery pack.
 The pack can be replaced while out in the field by simply inserting a fresh pack.

 The features worth nothing about this scope are as follows: